zhshun/csv-converter/README.md

 ### Description
 This tool need be executed by Python3.

-Test metadata and data files are stored in ./testcases directory in this repository.
+Testing metadata and data files are stored in ./testcases directory in this repository.
 CSV files will be generated in output directory in this repository. (errors outputted into CSV file directly.)

 converter_test.py is used to run unit testing which should be invoked by travis automatically.